EA-1356/EA-1356/README.md

 ### 📡 **Contact**
 <p align="left">
-Only for IT/Programming related things!\n
+Only for IT/Programming related things! <br>
 Signal: EA13.56

 ###